Wade-Harrison/Trimpoint-Viewble/README.md

 3) If you were asked to impute null values in a column of a file that was 365 Gigabytes, what would you do?
 What tools would you use?
 What tools would you NOT use?
+\N
+ANSWER3:
   _to input null values in an entire column of a large file.
 I would use either python or sql. to do this in python I would use the datascience library to create a new table using the column header and then a zero array that is set to the length of the table and then join the new table and the old one.
 In sequal I would use the UPDATE TABLE_NAME SET [COLUMN_NAME] = NULL SCRIPT.
 The tool that I would not use would be a loop in python as that would take a very long time to iterate over each line just to add a NULL values.
-I also would stray away from excel even though this would be easiest it is above the maximum size file that excel can handle.
+I also would stray away from excel even though this would be easiest it is above the maximum size file that excel can handle. \N
   _
 4) What would you do if you were asked to do the above task every Thursday morning at 2:00am?